Afranioalves/Best-websites-a-programmer-should-visit/README.md

 - [The Verge](https://www.theverge.com) : More product oriented tech news
 - [WCCF Tech](https://wccftech.com) : curated news related to Computer Hardware, Software, and everything else in the Tech World.
 - [XDA](https://www.xda-developers.com) : Android Developers News
-- [Hashnode](https://hashnode.com/) : Hashnode is a friendly and inclusive community for software developers
-- [Rekt](https://rekt.news/) : A journalism related to Defi, Web3, Blockchain and security on them.
-- [Hackaday](https://hackaday.com) : Hacking is an art form that uses something in a way in which it was not originally intended.

 <div align="right">
   <b><a href="#index">↥ Back To Top</a></b>